Wounded Knee Massacre: Prelude

 In the years leading up to the conflict, the U.S. government had continued to seize Lakota lands.
 The once-large bison herds of the Great Plains, a staple of the Plains Indians, had been hunted to near-extinction.
 Treaty promises to protect reservation lands from encroachment by settlers and gold miners were not implemented as agreed.
 As a result, there was unrest on the reservations.
 During this time, news spread among the reservations of a Paiute prophet named Wovoka, founder of the Ghost Dance religion.
 He had a vision that the Christian Messiah, Jesus Christ, had returned to Earth in the form of a Native American.

-According to Wovoka, the white invaders would disappear from Native lands, the ancestors would lead them to good hunting grounds, the buffalo herds and all the other animals would return in abundance, and the ghosts of their ancestors would return to Earth—hence the "Ghost Dance".
+According to Wovoka, the white invaders would disappear from Native lands, the ancestors would lead them to good hunting grounds, the buffalo herds and all the other animals would return in abundance, and the ghosts of their ancestors would return to Earth.
 They would then live in peace.
-All this would be brought about by the performance of the slow and solemn Ghost Dance, performed as a shuffle in silence to a slow, single drumbeat.
+All this would be brought about by the performance of the slow and solemn Ghost Dance, performed as a shuffle in silence to a single drumbeat.
 Lakota ambassadors to Wovoka, Kicking Bear and Short Bull, taught the Lakota that while performing the Ghost Dance, they would wear special Ghost Dance shirts, as had been seen by Black Elk in a vision.
 Kicking Bear misunderstood the meaning of the shirts, and said that the shirts had the power to repel bullets.
 Some tribes, including the Sioux, believed that a great earthquake and flood would occur which would drown all the whites.

-The Ghost Dance movement was a result of the slow but ever present destruction of the Native Americans' way of life.
+The Ghost Dance movement was a result of the slow but ever-present destruction of the Native Americans' way of life.
 Tribal land was being seized at alarming rates.
 The once numerous bison herds were nearly hunted to extinction.
 The entire livelihood of the plains tribes revolved around the bison, and without the resources the animal offered, their cultures rapidly lost stability and security.
 This forced them to rely on the United States government to provide rations and goods, or else face starvation.
 The way of life of these independent people was rapidly fading.
-The Ghost Dance brought hope: the white man would soon disappear; the buffalo herds would return; people would be reunited with loved ones who had since passed away; the old way of living before the white man would return.
+The Ghost Dance brought hope: the white man would soon disappear; the buffalo herds would return; people would be reunited with loved ones who had since died; the old way of living before the white man would return.
 This was not just a religious movement but a response to the gradual cultural destruction.